 One day, I noticed five or six missed calls, and when I finally got in contact with Jon, Jon was in a state of panic, and told me he was in a motorcycle accident, describing in horrific detail the event of his motorcycle skidding and flying metres across dirt and gravel-covered roads.

 I immediately began freaking out, and imagining all sorts of dramatic scenarios involving suspect blood transfusions and hospitals out in the bush and helicopters (I watched many episodes of ER in high school, which obviously have given me a very realistic sense of what injury abroad looks like).

 After some prodding, however, I discovered that Jon’s motorcycle accident resulted in a scraped pinky-toe and a lesson learned to always wear shoes, and not flip flops, when on a motorcycle.
+Luckily for him, he had motorcycle insurance so any damage could at least be covered by the insurance company.
 If you have been involved in an accident that’s a big more serious than just a scraped pinky-toe then you might want to contact someone like a Dallas motorcycle accident lawyer to see if you could get compensation if the accident wasn’t your fault.
 It really was silly the amount of fuss he was making over a few minor cuts!

 This was the first tell-tale sign that in our life together, Jon would not make the best sick-patient, and we have since had some high-drama sore throats and paper cuts.

 I wrote him love letters from afar.
 I got a pack of airmail envelopes from the local Shop Rite, and wrote him about my new adventures and new food and attempts to learn the new language and of course, went on and on about tender devotedness and the woes of separation.

 I will (very kindly) spare you the sordid details.